|Verification Of Capillary Pressure Functions And Relative Permeability Equations For Modeling Gas Production From Gas Hydrates

 Accomplishments (most recent listed first)

-The grain size distribution and effective stress of hydrate-bearing sediments have been compiled from literature and used as input parameters for discrete element model (DEM) simulations to generate a three-dimensional particle packing similar to in situ hydrate-bearing sediments.
+The grain size distribution and effective stress of hydrate-bearing sediments were compiled from literature and used as input parameters for discrete element model (DEM) simulations to generate a three-dimensional particle packing similar to in situ hydrate-bearing sediments.

 The project team has extracted an image of pore space numerically from the three-dimensional particle packing generated by DEM simulation.
-Then, by using the maximal ball algorithm developed by Al-Kharusi and Blunt (2007) and Dong and Blunt (2009), a pore-network model has been generated based on the image of the pore space.
+Then, by using the maximal ball algorithm developed by Al-Kharusi and Blunt (2007) and Dong and Blunt (2009), they generated a pore-network model based on the image of the pore space.
 The generated pore-network models consist of several pores linked by connecting tubes.

 Project Start: October 1, 2012